We accept Paypal payments along with all major credit/debit cards including Visa, Mastercard, Discover, and American Express.

 Yes!
 We ship to over 150 different countries around the world!

-Tracking information will be sent to the email address you used to order as soon as the package is shipped.
+Tracking information will be forwarded to the emailed used at checkout.
+Tracking is sent as soon as your product is in transit.

-Orders Received AFTER 5 P.M.
-PST are received the following business day.
+Orders received after 5 P.M.
+EST are processed the following business day.

 For beginner hoopers, the general rule of thumb is: